flagpolejs/flagpole/docs/concepts.md

 # Scenario

 Think of a scenario as a situation that you want to evaluate.
-Perhaps it is logging into the site and making sure you can access permium content.
+Perhaps it is logging into the site and making sure you can access premium content.
 Another scenario, conversely, might be not being logged into the site and making sure you can't see what is behind the paywall.

-A scenario should be represent a specific action you want to take.
-And often you might also think of the scenario being related to a specific persona, which is a archetype of a particular user.
+A scenario should represent a specific action you want to take.
+And often you might also think of the scenario being related to a specific persona, which is an archetype of a particular user.
 A scenario will usually contain multiple steps with assertions along the way.

 # Assertion

 An assertion is a particular statement that you are saying is true.
-For a tangible example "I assert that the ocean is wet" or "I assert a dropped ball will fall to the ground."
-Now if those assertions fails we have to rethink our whole laws of physics!
+For example "I assert that the ocean is wet" or "I assert a dropped ball will fall to the ground."
+Now if those assertions fail we have to rethink our whole laws of physics!

 But that's the idea.
 We often assume that our site will behave in a certain way... until it doesn't.
 So our assertions should test each of our very basic understandings of what should happen--those are positive tests.
-Further, when you get to next level QA you will couple that will negative teses like "I assert I can't walk through this wall."
+Further, when you get to next level QA you will couple that will negative tests like "I assert I can not walk through this wall."

 The final level of QA greatness is when you add in what I call (and QA insiders tell me isn't a real term) jerk tests.
-This is something like typing in a string or a negative number into a quantity field and making sure the site doesn't break or (more ideally) throws up a pertinent error message.
+This is something like typing in a string or a negative number into a quantity field and making sure the site doesn't break or (more ideally throws up a pertinent error message.

 All of these things are accomplished by making assertions.